sqlxpert/stay-stopped-aws-rds-aurora/README.md

       usually after trying for 24 hours.
     - The message will usually be the original EventBridge event from when AWS started the database after it had been stopped for 7 days.
+    - Rarely, a message in this queue indicates that the local security configuration is denying necessary access to SQS or Lambda.

  3. [CloudTrail Event history](https://console.aws.amazon.com/cloudtrailv2/home?ReadOnly=false/events#/events?ReadOnly=false)
     - CloudTrail events with an "Error code" may indicate permissions